 DIVI cryptocurrency started just last year and introduced the idea of tiered masternodes.
 So for starters in masternodes, tiered masternodes are sort of level-based masternodes.
 Inside DIVI, you can decide to stake masternodes in five levels each of which has a different requirement for the number of coins to stake.

-Silver comes with a 5 percent chance of earning coins in this tier, Gold with a 10 percent chance, Platinum 15 percent and Diamond 20 percent.
+Silver comes with a 5 percent better chance of earning coins in this tier, Gold with a +10% chance, Platinum +15 % and Diamond +20%.

 But that's not all for DIVI, which brands itself as bringing revolution to masternode staking: the project has One Click masternode set up solution.
 So you can just run it with an installation, and do not require a lot of manual processes in installing plus running as is with other masternodes.
 So it is a good thing for you who has little knowledge on cryptocurrencies and masternodes and are wondering what this masternode set-up is all about or may be are spending weeks getting started in masternodes because of complicated set-up and skill shortage, to call blue color by its real name.